valancej/documentation/_pro/getting-started/getting-started-part-five.md

 Now that we've covered the basic pieces of the service, we should take a few minutes and cover two additional features that make for more flexible and powerful CI/CD workflows for your team.

-## Cacheing
+## Caching

-Next up, let's take a look at cacheing.
-When you use cacheing, we'll push your image out to a private, secure S3 bucket with access credentials unique to your project.
+Next up, let's take a look at caching.
+When you use caching, we'll push your image out to a private, secure S3 bucket with access credentials unique to your project.
 Then, on your next build, we'll quickly check your Dockerfile to see if anything has changed.
 If nothing has changed - meaning, if building the Dockerfile would result in the exact same image as last time - we'll reuse the cached image.
 This is a layer by layer cache, so we'll reuse as much of the image as we can before rebuilding the rest of the image once we encounter a change.

-Let's open up our `codeship-services.yml` file and make a change to enable cacheing.
+Let's open up our `codeship-services.yml` file and make a change to enable caching.

 ```yaml
 demo: